samjulien/blog/_posts/2018-09-05-achieving-security-awareness-through-social-engineering-attacks.markdown

 How do they come up with these names?

-As part of the training they gave us a [WiFi Pineapple](https://www.wifipineapple.com/), a [Bash Bunny](https://wiki.bashbunny.com/#!index.md) and a [Packet Squirrel](https://www.hak5.org/gear/packet-squirrel).
+As part of the training, they gave us a [WiFi Pineapple](https://www.wifipineapple.com/), a [Bash Bunny](https://wiki.bashbunny.com/#!index.md) and a [Packet Squirrel](https://www.hak5.org/gear/packet-squirrel).
 They are tools meant to be used for penetration tests, and they have many pranks that can help with Security Awareness programs by showcasing their associated dangers in safe and controlled setups.

 ### WiFi Pineapple